Congo Tax Calculator (2026)

 What are the income tax brackets in Congo?

-Congo has a progressive tax system with 4 brackets.
+Congo uses a progressive tax system with 4 income brackets.
 You pay 1% on income up to 464,000 XAF, 10% on income between 464,000 and 1,000,000 XAF, 25% on income between 1,000,000 and 3,000,000 XAF, and 40% on income above 3,000,000 XAF.
-The rates increase as your income rises into higher brackets.
+The brackets apply to your taxable income after deductions like pension contributions and the standard employment deduction.

 Other tax calculators